 hand with dishes of chocolate pudding

-The other exciting thing is that I’ve used ground white chia instead of whole, so it is silky smooth and reminiscent of the puddings I used to eat as a kid.
+If you’ve shied away from chia puddings in the past, know that this is NOT your standard chia pudding, because I’ve used ground white chia instead of whole, so it is silky smooth and reminiscent of the puddings I used to eat as a kid.
 No tapioca-like texture, just silky, chocolatey, minty goodness.
 It’s also vegan, gluten free, and packed with good-for-your-gut ingredients.

 It blends up in five minutes, meaning the only hard part is waiting for it to firm up!

-Chia seeds are high in fibre, which you might be surprised to learn is mostly insoluble fibre – the type that sweeps your gut clear – with some soluble fibre, which forms a gel in the gut.
-This gel is especially soothing to irritated guts, and regulates elimination, making this pudding a great option for those with irritable bowel syndrome.
-In fact, if you soak and rinse the cashews for four hours prior to using, this recipe is low FODMAP!
+As a gut health dietitian, Chia seeds are high in fibre, which you might be surprised to learn is mostly insoluble fibre – the type that sweeps your gut clear – with some soluble fibre, which forms a gel in the gut.
+This gel is especially soothing to irritated guts, and regulates elimination.
+Each serving of this chia pudding actually has 7 grams of fibre!

 Chia seeds in their ground form will help make their powerful nutrition even easier to absorb.
-Just how powerful?
+So all of their nutrition – like a surprising amount of calcium, magnesium, iron and copper.

 You can read even more about the benefits of chia seeds here.